MaybeSamigroup/SVS-Fishbone/README.md

 To use them in DC, should saved agein with 2.x.x.

+## Migration from 2.x.x to 3.x.x

+These directories contained in previous releases are no longer used.
+Please move it contents to new one and delete it.

+- (GameRoot)/UserData/plugins/SamabakeScramble.SardineTail

 ## How it works

 Fishbone extensions are embedded into game character or coordinate portraits as a PNG private extension chunk named `"fsBN"`.